thespaceofallpotential/common-x--example-1/README.md

 ![](images/example-1--solution-frame.png)

-> Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product; with Ai on top; and Bi down the left
+> Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product; with a on top; and b down the left

-#### $Ai$ (top)
+#### $a$ (top)

 ![](images/example-1--a.png)

-> Fig x : depicts the elements of input-string $Ai$ which correspond with positive-space by orange dots/squares, (with negative-space uncolored)
+> Fig x : depicts the elements of input-string $a$ which correspond with positive-space by orange dots/squares, (with negative-space uncolored)

-#### $Bi$ (left)
+#### $b$ (left)

 ![](images/example-1--b.png)

-> Fig x : depicts the elements of input-string $Bi$ which correspond with positive-space by orange dots/squares, (with negative-space uncoloured)
+> Fig x : depicts the elements of input-string $b$ which correspond with positive-space by orange dots/squares, (with negative-space uncoloured)

-Higher-dimensional spaces are inherently arbitrarily-plural lower-dimensional spaces, and the relationship between dimensions *(/reference-frames)* will form the basis for several generalised methods for *"finding things, in spaces"*.
+Higher-dimensional spaces are inherently arbtrarily-plural lower-dimensional spaces, and the relationship between dimensions *(/reference-frames)* will form the basis for several generalised methods for *"finding things, in spaces"*.

 ---
-### visualising positive possibility-space
+### visualising positive possiblity-space

 > *as the unchecked/unbound projection of lower-dimensional positive-space, between input-strings*

 ![](images/example-1--projection-frame.png)

-> Fig x : depicts positive possibility-space as an unchecked projection between the positive elements of two lower-dimensional input-strings, coloured purple
+> Fig x : depicts positive possiblity-space as an unchecked projection between the positive elements of two lower-dimensional input-strings, coloured purple

-Over the course of defining several generalised methods for *"finding things, in spaces"* — based upon the identification and isolation of polarity *(/quality)* between dimensions *(/reference-frames)*, introduced above — a curious phenomenon of unchecked/unbound possibility-space emerged, which at scale visually resembles wave interference patterns, which define approximate outer-bounds of all positive-space
+Over the course of defining several generalised methods for *"finding things, in spaces"* — based upon the identification and isolation of polarity *(/quality)* between dimensions *(/reference-frames)*, introduced above — a curious phenomenon of unchecked/unbound possiblity-space emerged, which at scale visually resembles wave interference patterns, which define approximate outer-bounds of all positive-space

 ---
 ### visualising hallucination-space